GDXChris/CYB333/Final Project/README.md

 Python-based Backup and Recovery Script

-Core Objectives:
+Core Objectives:< br/>
--Create a script that can securely interacts with the Windows filesystem -Enforce strong authentication to restrict file access to authorized users (DO NOT RUN AS ADMINISTRATOR) -Encrypt backup files at rest to ensure data integrity -Decrypt backup files as they are restored to intended destination
+-Create a script that can securely interact with the Windows filesystem< br/>
+-Enforce strong authentication to restrict file access to authorized users (DO NOT RUN AS ADMINISTRATOR)< br/>
+-Encrypt backup files at rest to ensure data integrity< br/>
+-Decrypt backup files as they are restored to intended destination< br/>

 How to Use:
 1. Place file in convenient location (for sake of simplicity, it is best saved in root directory)